Adiabatic lapse rate of real gases: Estimations for Titan

 \section{Estimations for Titan}

 As was shown before \cite{LR2}, the contribution to the DALR from molecular interactions becomes relevant in atmospheric conditions close to phase transitions.
 For this reason, we have chosen the atmosphere of Titan, which is close to the boiling point, to illustrate how the estimation of the DALR obtained from a complete EOS compares to that provided by its corresponding third-order virial expansion, in reference to the observed value.
 To this end, we discuss the procedure to compute the parameters of the EOS, the adiabatic curves, and the lapse rate of Titan's atmosphere, considered to be composed exclusively of N$_2$ (the actual concentration thereof is 92\% \cite{Catling2015}).
+It is important to remark that contributions from the consideration of mixtures are expected to be negligible in this case.
+For instance, from the point of view of virial expansions, the second virial coefficient of a binary mixture may be written as $B=y_1^2B_1+y_1y_2B_{12}+y_2^2 B_2$, where the $y_i$'s and the $B_i$'s are molar fractions and the second virial coefficients of the $i$-th component, respectively, and $B_{12}$ is an interaction coefficient \cite{Dy2003mix}.
+Small molar fractions amount to even smaller second and third terms in this expression.
+The same holds for higher-order virial coefficients, which involve higher-order dependencies on molar fractions.
+The latter is not exclusive to Titan, but is the case of other celestial bodies like Venus (96.5\% CO$_2$) and Mars (96\% CO$_2$), where a monocomponent approach is not only reasonable but also sufficient.
+On the other hand, however, mixtures may be relevant in objects like Saturn (88\% H$_\text{2}$ vs. 12\% He).